jgonzalezferrer/diamonds-statistical-regression/notebook.md

     ## DW = 1.0398, p-value < 2.2e-16
     ## alternative hypothesis: true autocorrelation is not 0

--   <b>Constant variance</b>: The Breusch-Pagan test has been conducted to check heteroskedasticity, and the resulting \(p\)-value, very close to 0, confirms that the variance of these residuals is also not constant.
+-   <b>Constant variance</b>: The Breusch-Pagan test has been conducted to check heteroskedasticity, and the resulting p-value, very close to 0, confirms that the variance of these residuals is also not constant.

 ``` r
 # Constant variance.